 Here I have for you, a recipe for real German sourdough bread.
 It takes 3 days to create the sour dough culture but it is worth the patience because:

 - you can make it anywhere, provided you have an oven (or know how to improvise an oven in a campfire).

 - You only need flour, water and yeast.
 The rest is optional.

 - You are avoiding the plastic bag supermarket bread comes in.

 - You are avoiding palm oil and a bunch of other crap that is in supermarket bread.

 - This bread keeps way longer than supermarket bread.
-Mine has never gone mouldy.
+Mine has never gone moldy.
 Stale yes, but I’ll tell you how to revive it at the end of the post.

 - It smells and tastes so friggin’ good!

-- Give portions away to friends.
+- You can give portions away to friends.
 Makes a good last minute gift, kind of like giving away your plant’s babies.